 Instructions to Authors

-The Herpetological Bulletin is a quarterly publication in English, without page charges to authors.
+The Herpetological Bulletin is a full colour, quarterly publication in English, without page charges to authors.
 It includes full-length papers, natural history notes, book reviews, and other items of general herpetological interest.
 Emphasis is placed on natural history and conservation as well as captive care that includes breeding, husbandry, veterinary, and behavioural aspects.
 Articles reporting the results of experimental research, descriptions of new taxa, or taxonomic revisions should be submitted to The Bulletin’s sister publication The Herpetological Journal.

 All British Herpetological Society (BHS) members have access to issues of The Bulletin once they have been uploaded to the Society’s website.
 The general public also have immediate access to articles that contain a live link to an illustrative video but other articles are embargoed for one year.
 Printed issues of The Bulletin are distributed to those BHS members who subscribe to hardcopy.
 Occasionally, photographs and text from selected articles will be used for publicity purposes on the social media of the British Herpetological Society and will include appropriate acknowledgments.